BitGrow-Solutions/bitgrow-solution-studio/README.md

-# BitGrow Solution Website
+# BitGrow Solutions Website

 ## About

-A modern, responsive website for BitGrow Solution - a software development company that grows ideas into reliable software.
+A modern, responsive website for BitGrow Solutions - a software development company that grows ideas into reliable software.
 Built with React, TypeScript, and Tailwind CSS.

 ## Getting Started